 NMPC shall in relation to the WNY Ancillary Upgrades exercise its right to obtain and maintain in effect all Incremental TCCs, including temporary Incremental TCCs, to which it has rights under Section 19.2.4 of Attachment M of the ISO OATT and shall take the actions required to do so in accordance with the procedures specified therein.
 Notwithstanding Sections 19.2.4.7 and 19.2.4.8 of Attachment M of the ISO OATT, Incremental TCCs created and awarded to NMPC as a result of implementation of the WNY Ancillary Upgrades shall not be eligible for sale in Secondary Markets.
 Incremental TCCs that may be created and awarded to NMPC as a result of the implementation of the WNY Ancillary Upgrades, shall be offered by NMPC in all rounds of the six month Sub-Auction of each Centralized TCC Auction conducted by the ISO.
 The ISO shall disburse the associated auction revenues to NMPC.
 The total amount of the auction revenues disbursed to NMPC pursuant to this Section 6.17.3.3 shall be used in the calculation of the WNY-FC Rate, as set forth in Section 6.17.3.5.
 Incremental TCCs associated with the WNY Ancillary Upgrades shall continue to be offered for the duration of the Incremental TCCs, established pursuant to the terms of Attachment M of the ISO OATT.

-The revenue offset discussed in this Section 6.17.3.3 shall commence upon the first payment of revenues related to Incremental TCCs associated with the implementation of the WNY Ancillary Upgrades on or after the date the WNY-FC is implemented.
+The revenue offset discussed in this Section 6.17.3.3 shall commence upon the first payment of revenues related to Incremental TCCs associated with the implementation of the WNY Ancillary Upgrades, and shall be deferred to the extent necessary and accounted for through the NMPC’s annual true-up mechanism until the date the NMPC first produces a non-zero revenue requirement for the WNY Ancillary Upgrades and the ISO begins to collect the WNY-FC from Responsible LSEs.
 The WNY-FC and the revenue offset related to Incremental TCCs associated with the implementation of the WNY Ancillary Upgrades shall not require and shall not be dependent upon a reopening or review of: (i) NMPC’s revenue requirements for charges set forth in another rate schedule of the ISO OATT, or (ii) NMPC’s revenue requirements for its TSC set forth in Attachment H of the ISO OATT.

 6.17.3.3.1 With respect to the WNY Ancillary Upgrades only, NMPC shall receive the outage charges specific to Incremental TCCs as described herein and shall not be charged O/R-t-S Congestion Rent Shortfall Charges, U/D Congestion Rent Shortfall Charges, O/R-t-S Auction Revenue Shortfall Charges or U/D Auction Revenue Shortfall Charges or be paid O/R-t-S Congestion Rent Surplus Payments, U/D Congestion Rent Surplus Payments, O/R-t-S Auction Revenue Surplus Payments or U/D Auction Revenue Surplus Payments under Section 20.2.4 and Section 20.3.6 of Attachment N of the ISO OATT.
 Outage charges related to any Incremental TCCs awarded by the ISO for the WNY Ancillary Upgrades shall be separately assessed to NMPC as an Expander not subject to Section 20.2.5 of Attachment N of the ISO OATT, and payable by NMPC to the ISO, pursuant to Section 19.2.4 of Attachment M of the ISO OATT for any hour in the Day-Ahead Market during which the WNY Ancillary Upgrades are modeled to be wholly or partially out of service.